HasanTarik-REC/Note-Collections/Second Year/Even Semester/Cyber and Intellectual Property Law/ICT Policy in Bangladesh(Chapter-2).md

 By using information and communication technology, establish social equity at all levels and ensure universal access to state information flows;

 4. Education, Research, and Innovation:
-To form a knowledge-based society through the successful application and maintenance of information technology in education and research and to provide support and incentives to innovative activities;
+To form a knowledge-based society through the successful use and maintenance of information technology in education and research and to provide support and incentives to innovative activities;

 5. Skill Development and Employment Generation:
 By appropriate training develop information technology knowledgeable skilled manpower and create employment opportunities;